firesharkstudios/butterfly-server/docs/README.md

 # Examples

-You can try these three examples...
+You can try these examples...

 - [Hello World](https://github.com/firesharkstudios/butterfly-server-dotnet/tree/master/Butterfly.Example.HelloWorld) - Shows *Hello World* in an alert box on the client
 - [Database](https://github.com/firesharkstudios/butterfly-server-dotnet/tree/master/Butterfly.Example.Database) - Shows data change events on a [Dynamic View](#using-dynamic-views) in a console